 Evergreen content has no expiry date and can be relevant to your readers at any time of the year.
 However, even knowing that the posts will always be useful, choose the topics to write about wisely and optimize your content for search engines to ensure your blog posts reach their target audience.
 One thing to note is that evergreen content is sometimes not always evergreen, and it might require you to update the information on it every once in a while.
 Refreshing your existing evergreen post will ensure it has up-to-date information and remains relevant and valuable to your readers at all times.
 The good thing with evergreen content is that you can promote and remarket it a long time after publishing, and it will still be fresh.

 On the other hand, despite the initial spike in website traffic it might lead to, topical content has the disadvantage of being relevant for only a short period.
-After all, how many people want to read news from last year?
+After all, how many people want to read the news from last year?
 Or about Christmas in March?
 When deciding which is best for your blog between evergreen content and topical content, think of the time and effort you will put into creating and promoting your content, then evaluate which one is worth it.

 READ ALSO: 12 Best Ways to Invest in Your Blog